Preserving the Authenticity of My Religion

 Unfortunately there is often a wide variance between what the founder of a religion actually said, and what the individual who hears it all verbally takes away from such an experience.

 Now please understand, I mean positively no disrespect to any enlightened text which forms the scripture of any religion.
-In all cases, having such beliefs written at all has uplifted hundreds of generations, and that can’t be discounted.
+In all cases, having such beliefs written at all has uplifted and continues to uplift hundreds of generations, and that can’t be discounted.

 Case in Point